-The Company has one operating segment and one reportable segment as its segment.
-Its chief operating decision maker, who is its Chief Executive Officer, a management committee comprised of current executives (the "Management Committee"), reviews financial information on a consolidated basis for purposes of allocating resources and evaluating financial performance.
+The Company has one operating segment and one reportable segment.
+Its chief operating decision maker, a management committee comprised of current executives (the "Management Committee"), reviews financial information on a consolidated basis for purposes of allocating resources and evaluating financial performance.
 The Company's principal operations are in the United States and the Company's long-lived assets are located primarily within the United States.
-The Company held \$7,994 8,413 and \$8,280 of assets outside the United States as of March 31, 2024 June 30, 2024, and December 31, 2023, respectively.
+The Company held \$8,538 and \$8,280 of assets outside the United States as of September 30, 2024, and December 31, 2023, respectively.